amundsen-io/amundsen/frontend/docs/application_config.md

   <figcaption>Announcements in the homepage</figcaption>
 </figure>

-To enable this feature, change the `announcements.enable` boolean value by overriding it on [config-custom.ts](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/js/config/config-custom.ts).
+To enable this feature, change the `announcements.enabled` boolean value by overriding it on [config-custom.ts](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/js/config/config-custom.ts).
 Once activated, an "Announcements" link will be available in the global navigation, and a new list of announcements will show up on the right sidebar on the Homepage.

 ## Badge Config